jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_25.md

 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"WYSIWYG operations to support in-depth customized reports", "funcP":"Digivoice Big Data Development Kit provides users with a drag-and-drop type operation mode that allows you to get the reports you need very quickly and directly, and supports in-depth customization.
-At the same time, it can provide quick sharing function to meet your need of sharing the reports."
+				"funcTitle":"WYSIWYG Operations to Support In-depth Customized Reports", "funcP":"Digivoice Big Data Development Kit provides users with a drag-and-drop type operation mode that allows you to get the reports you need very quickly and directly, and supports in-depth customization.
+At the same time, it can provide quick sharing feature to meet your need of sharing the reports."
 			}
 		]
 	},